Towards Practical Lipschitz Bandits: Introduction

 \section{Introduction}

-Stochastic Lipschitz bandit algorithms, as methods that leverage exploration-exploitation tradeoffs.
-These tasks arise in important real-world scenarios.
+Stochastic Lipschitz bandit algorithms are methods that balance exploration-exploitation tradeoffs.
+Their usage arises in important real-world scenarios.
 For example, in medical trials, a doctor might deliver a sequence of treatment options with the goal of achieving the best total treatment effect, or with the goal of allocating the best treatment option as efficiently as possible, without conducting too many trials.

 A stochastic bandit problem assumes that payoffs are noisy and are drawn from an unchanging distribution.
 The study of stochastic bandit problems started with the discrete arm setting, where the agent is faced with a finite set of choices.
 Classic works on this problem include Thompson sampling \citep{thompson1933likelihood,agrawal2012analysis}, Gittins index \citep{gittins1979bandit}, $\epsilon$-greedy strategies \citep{sutton1998introduction}, and upper confidence bound (UCB) methods \citep{lai1985asymptotically,auer2002finite}.
 One recent line of work on stochastic bandit problems considers the case where the arm space is infinite.
 In this setting, the arms are usually assumed to be in a subset of the Euclidean space (or a more general metric space), and the expected payoff function is assumed to be a function of the arms.
 Some works along this line model the expected payoff as a linear function of the arms \citep{auer2002using,dani2008stochastic,li2010contextual,abbasi2011improved,agrawal2013thompson}; some algorithms model the expected payoff as Gaussian processes over the arms \citep{srinivas2009gaussian,contal2014gaussian,de2012exponential}; some algorithms assume that the expected payoff is a Lipschitz function of the arms \citep{slivkins2014contextual, kleinberg2008multi,bubeck2011x, magureanu2014lipschitz}; and some assume locally H\"older payoffs on the real line \citep{auer2007improved}.
 When the arms are continuous and equipped with a metric, and the expected payoff is Lipschitz continuous in the arm space, we refer to the problem as a stochastic Lipschitz bandit problem.
 In addition, when the agent's decisions are made with the aid of contextual information, we refer to the problem as a contextual stochastic Lipschitz bandit problem.
 Not many works \cite{bubeck2011x,kleinberg2008multi,magureanu2014lipschitz} have considered the general Lipschitz bandit problem without making strong assumptions on the smoothness of rewards in context-arm space.
 In this paper, we focus our study on this general (contextual) stochastic Lipschitz bandit problem, and provide practical algorithms for use in data science applications.
 Specifically, we propose a framework that converts a general decision tree algorithm into an algorithm for stochastic Lipschitz bandit problems.
 We use a novel analysis that links our algorithms to Gaussian processes; though the underlying rewards do not need to be generated by any Gaussian process.
 Based on this connection, we can use a novel hierarchical Bayesian model to design a new (UCB) index.
 This new index solves two main problems suffered by partition based bandit algorithms.
 Namely, (1) within each bin of the partition, all arms are treated the same; (2) disjoint bins do not use information from each other.